-CBR Cycle Routes are the Principal Cycling Routes around Canberra and you would expect them to be on OpenStreetMap, but they still not labelled.
-CBR Cycle Routes are discussed here.Continue reading “CBR Cycle Routes on OpenStreetMap: lost and found”
+CBR Cycle Routes are the Principal Community Routes around Canberra.
+In OpenStreetMap, some routes have still not been marked.
+Here is the lost and found list, including maps.Continue reading “CBR Cycle Routes on OpenStreetMap: lost and found”

 OpenStreetMap is not perfect.
 Maps are an approximation of the real world.
 No map can contain all the detail of the real world.
 A good map captures what is important for you.Continue reading “No map is perfect”